bbkingisking/plex-discord-status-update/README.md

 - Verify webhook URL in Plex settings
 - Ensure port 5020 is open in firewall/security groups
 - Confirm Discord token is valid
+- Confirm Plex username is entered correctly (may be case sensitive)
 - Check Plex server logs for webhook delivery attempts

 ## Example Output